sageil/Turbo-esbuild-monorepo-starter-template/README.md

 - `pnpm lint-format`: Start linting and formatting on all projects within the monorepo
 - `pnpm lint-format:fix`: Apply linting and formating fixing on all projects within the monorepo
 - `pnpm format:fix`: Apply prettier formating and applying prettier fixes on all projects within the monorepo

+### Git hooks

+- *commit-msg* used to validate commit messages using conventional commits
+- *pre-commit* used to run lint staged files
+- *post-merge* used to run pnpm -install and pnpm test-
+- *post-checkout* used to run pnpm install && pnpm lint-staged

 ## Tools used to build this starter template